 Preparing your Perfect Cup of Coffee

 Many people prefer a straight black cup of coffee which gives you a full taste of the coffee variety.
 Using half & half creamer adds a nice rich dairy taste.
 Using skim milk works but requires a large amount to affect the flavor.
-We do not recommend using coffee flavor additives with your gourmet coffee as it disguises and greatly alters the taste.
+We do not recommend using coffee flavor additives with your specialty coffee as it disguises and greatly alters the taste.
 Save the coffee flavorings for the cheap grocery store coffee since it requires help to boost the flavor.
 However, be careful as most of these type of coffee flavors are loaded with hydrogenated oils which are not good for your health.

-If you prefer a sweetener use raw sugar over the white granular to give it the full rich sugar flavor.
+If you prefer a sweetener use raw sugar or agave over the white granular to give it the full rich sugar flavor.
 If your are watching your calories then use Splenda.
 Equal and Sweet & Low are also good but in our opinion adds a bitter taste to your cup.

 Volcanica Coffee takes great care to provide you with the finest volcanic gourmet coffee beans from around the world.
 Grown on coffee farms in mountain elevations above 3,000 feet and nourished by volcanic soil with cool climate and moisture from the clouds for a flavor you will never forget.